aastha51551/TSS-2023/Dive Deep into App Development/README.md

 **Week 1:** Introduction to App Development

-Understanding the basics of app development
+Understanding the basics of app development <br>
-Overview of different app platforms (iOS, Android, etc.)
+Overview of different app platforms (iOS, Android, etc.) <br>
-Introduction to programming languages and frameworks for app development Exploring app development tools and environments
+Introduction to programming languages and frameworks for app development <br>

-**Week 2:** User Interface (UI) Design and Layout
+Exploring app development tools and environments

-Fundamentals of UI design principles
+**Week 2:** Front-end Development

-Creating visually appealing app layouts
+Introduction to front-end app development frameworks (e.g., React Native, Flutter) <br>
-Understanding user interactions and feedback Introduction to UI design tools and prototyping
+Building user interfaces with components and widgets <br>

-**Week 3:** Front-end Development
+Handling user input and navigation within the app <br>

-Introduction to front-end app development frameworks (e.g., React Native, Flutter) Building user interfaces with components and widgets Handling user input and navigation within the app Incorporating multimedia elements (images, videos, etc.) into the app
+Incorporating multimedia elements (images, videos, etc.) into the app

-**Week 4:** Back-end Development and App Deployment
+**Week 3:** Back-end Development

-Basics of back-end development for apps
+Basics of back-end development for apps <br>
 Working with databases and data storage

-Incorporating APIs for app functionality
+**Week 4:**

-Testing and debugging the app
+Integrating frontend and backend <br>
-Overview of app deployment options (app stores, beta testing, etc.)
+Export application as apk and final touches.

 **Assignment:** 1 assignment every week (20% each) and a final project, which would involve making a full-fledged app.
 (20%)

-**Certificate Criteria:** Complete at least 3 assignments and final project.
+**Certificate Criteria:** Submit at least 3 assignments and final project.

 **Course Moderators:**

-* Aditya Jain (9366303482)
+* Aaditya Jain (9366303482)
 * Aastha Sahoo (8144151551)
 * Shahu Patil  (9146050850)